BeiyanYunyi/FlyMeToTheSolidMoon/README.md

 # Fly me to the solid Moon

-SolidJS + Vite starter, with ESLint and prettier.
+SolidJS + Vite starter, with ESLint, prettier and unocss.

 ## Usage